Performance with Purpose

-Why Study Theatre, Dance and Performance Technology at UD?
+About Theatre, Dance and Performance Technology (B.A.)

-In today;s performative world, it is not enough to be a fantastic interpreter of already-scripted works.
+In today's performative world, it is not enough to be a fantastic interpreter of already-scripted works.
 Graduates in creative fields now also need to know how to create original works: how to research, respond to and ethically represent the communities in which they live.

 At UD, you'll gain the theoretical grounding to grapple with the politics of representation and ethically answer the questions: Whose stories?
 Who for?
 Why do we tell them?
 You'll also have an original point of view, a developed perspective and the confidence to contribute.
 The creative industries call for content creators, and our graduates are poised to meet that demand.